 Our commitments for operating leases relate to laboratory and office space in Houston, Texas and office space in Boston, Massachusetts.
 On December 21, 2015 and April 15, 2016, we renewed the sublease for our office space in Boston through August 31, 2021.
-On April 22, 2021, we extended our lease for a portion of office space currently held at our office in Boston.
-The renewal of the portion of our office space was originally set to expire on August 31, 2021 but was extended through August 31, 2026.
+On April 22, 2021, we extended our sublease for a portion of office space at our office in Boston through August 31, 2026.

 On March 12, 2019, we entered into a lease agreement for office space in Houston at MD Anderson through April 2021.
 On October 15, 2019, we entered into another lease agreement for additional office and laboratory space in Houston through February 2027.
+On

-On April 7, 2020, we entered into amendments to our existing lease to lease additional office and laboratory space in Houston through February 2027.
+April 7, 2020, we entered into amendments to our existing lease to lease additional office and laboratory space in Houston through February 2027.
 In June and September 2020, we entered into short-term leases in Houston for additional office and laboratory space.
 On December 15, 2020, we entered into a second lease in Houston with MD Anderson which provided us additional office and laboratory space through April 2028.

 In the second quarter of 2022, the Company modified its real estate lease agreement executed on December 15, 2020 with MD Anderson.
 The modification reduced the Company's leased space from 18,111 square feet to 3,228 square feet.
 As a result, the associated lease liability and right-of-use asset were remeasured to \$0.4 million based on revised lease payments.
-A gain of \$0.1 million was also recorded on the lease modification.
+A gain of \$0.1 million was also recorded on the lease modification in the second quarter of 2022.